Career Defined for American Artists

 - Persistence in the face of a competitive work field

 Employment and Salary Outlook

 Because the majority of American artists are self employed, earnings vary widely, and many find it difficult to rely solely on income from art when first getting established.
-It is estimated that the job market should grow by 3% for fine artists, slower than other vocations between 2014 and 2024, especially for craft and fine artists, according to the BLS.
-The organization reported that fine artists (including painters, sculptors and illustrators) earned a median salary of $46,460 in 2015.
+It is estimated that the job market should grow by 7% for fine artists, on par with the average for all vocations between 2016 and 2026 according to the BLS.
+The organization reported that fine artists (including painters, sculptors and illustrators) earned a median salary of $49,520 in 2017.